usermindinc-sdk/integrations-sdk-template/README.md

 Then before you begin coding, put the results of those calls inside your starter project.

+To run this as a web server use these arguments `server src/main/resources/config-prod.yaml` and go to http://localhost:8089/swagger

+You can then test your code using Swagger or the built in unit and integration tests.

 ## 1. Test Credentials
 In the file TestClassFactory, fill in the methods getWorkingTestCredentials and getNonWorkingTestCredentials with a valid credential structure that will validate and fail validation respectively.
 This will be of the format: